Wergle Flomp Humor Poetry Contest 2013

 Jendi Reiter is vice president of Winning Writers, editor of The Best Free Literary Contests, and oversees the Winning Writers literary contests.
 She is the author of the poetry collections Bullies in Love (Little Red Tree Publishing, 2015) and A Talent for Sadness (Turning Point Books, 2003), and the award-winning poetry chapbooks Swallow (Amsterdam Press, 2009) and Barbie at 50 (Cervena Barva Press, 2010).
 In 2010 she received a Massachusetts Cultural Council Artists' Grant for Poetry.
 Other awards include the 2011 OSA Enizagam Award for Fiction, first prize in the 2010 Anderbo Poetry Prize, second prize in the 2010 Iowa Review Awards for Fiction, first prize in the 2009 Robert J. DeMott Short Prose Prize from Quarter After Eight, first prize for poetry in Alligator Juniper's 2006 National Writing Contest, and two awards from the Poetry Society of America.
 Her work has appeared in Poetry, The Iowa Review, The New Criterion, Mudfish, Passages North, American Fiction, The Adirondack Review, Cutthroat, The Broome Review, FULCRUM, Juked, The Sow's Ear Poetry Review, Clackamas Literary Review, Alligator Juniper, MARGIE: The American Journal of Poetry, Phoebe, Best American Poetry 1990 and many other publications.

 Lauren Singer is the assistant judge of the Wergle Flomp Humor Poetry Contest and the Tom Howard/John H. Reid Fiction & Essay Contest.
-She is a twenty-something New Yorker currently studying at the University of Chicago, pursuing a clinical social work degree.
-Her poetry has been published in Nerve House, Bareback, Feel the Word, Read This, One Night Stanzas and other literary magazines across the country.
-She is a graduate of Bard College at Simon's Rock and an attendee of the New York State Summer Writer's Institute.
-In 2011 she published her first chapbook, titled The Weird Girl and the Sea, and received an honorable mention in the Wergle Flomp contest.
-In addition to her academic studies, Lauren works as a librarian slave and writes about various nude celebrities for MrSkin.com.
-Lauren prides herself on her wealth of useless knowledge, namely of nineties R&B songs, and she can pretty much quote "The X-Files".
+She is a native New Yorker living in Western Massachusetts.
+Her poetry has been published in Nerve House, Bareback, Feel the Word, Read This, Kosmosis, One Night Stanzas, and other literary magazines across the country.
+In 2015 she received her MSW at the University of Chicago, is a graduate of Bard College at Simon's Rock and an attendee of the New York State Summer Writer's Institute.
+She has self-published three chapbooks, and received an honorable mention in the 2011 Wergle Flomp contest.
+In addition to her creative interests, Lauren works as a mental health clinician and therapist in Holyoke, MA.
+Lauren prides herself on her wealth of useless knowledge, namely of nineties R&B lyrics, and she can pretty much quote "The X-Files".